 The Spring container gets the information about the objects with the help of XML files or the metadata files it has, it uses the POJO class and the application is executed with the final result ready to use.

 Spring dues its lightweight and embedded functionalities are used for making complex java applications.
 We can definitely use spring over the model where we want our business logic to be separated with certain concerns such as logging, security, etc.

 If we have lots of components over our application and we need to wind up them together spring can be a wise choice for developers.
 Even it comes out with lots of templates that are well-integrated and can be used for well functioning. example being the JDBC template used for connection with JDBC drivers.
 It supports transactions and we can also maintain the life cycle of an application with the help of spring.

 As a programmer, someone having good knowledge over Java and object-oriented programming will found spring easy to learn and implement.

 Dependency injection techniques and working with POJO classes will give us a better idea of how the spring framework is implemented and its usage over the application development.

-For the reader you should have a good knowledge over the object-oriented concepts, how an object is made and handled over an application, further a good coding knowledge is always an added advantage.
+For the reader, you should have good knowledge of object-oriented concepts, and how an object is made and handled over an application, further good coding knowledge is always an added advantage.